Wonderfully remote pub on famously scenic route on west coast; particularly friendly welcome, real ales and good

 Our readers love this inn, and judging by the surprising number of visitors (given its lonely position), so does everyone else.
-It's reached by driving through miles of spectacularly wild, unpopulated scenery and over the famous pass of the cattle (Beallach na Ba), you may get a surprise at the number of visitors who beat a path to this remote inn, looking across the water to the Cuillin Hills on Skye.
-The no-nonsense, welcoming bar has a woodburning stove, exposed stone walls and upholstered pine furnishings on the stone floor; An Teallach Beallach na Ba and Isle of Skye Young Pretender on handpump and over 50 malt whiskies and a good, varied wine list; pool (winter only), TV, and board games; some disabled facilities.
+It's reached by driving through miles of spectacularly wild, unpopulated scenery and over the famous Pass of the Cattle (Bealach na Bà), and it looks across the water to the Cuillin Hills on Skye.
+The no-nonsense, welcoming bar has a woodburning stove, exposed stone walls, upholstered pine furnishings and a stone floor; An Teallach Ale and Isle of Skye Skye Light on handpump, over 50 malt whiskies and a good, varied wine list; pool (winter only), TV and board games.
 The tables in the shoreside garden enjoy magnificent views.
 If you wish to stay here you must book some months ahead.
-The alternative route here, along the single-track lane winding round the coast from just south of Shieldaig, has equally glorious sea loch and then sea views nearly all the way.
+The alternative route, along the single-track lane winding around the coast from just south of Shieldaig, has equally glorious sea loch (and then sea) views nearly all the way.
+Some disabled facilities.

 Good Pub Guide Food